cicada-lang/inet-cute/docs/articles/type-system-as-homomorphism-between-monoids.md

 We can view this homomorphism as the `infer` function, given a term it can infer the type of this term.

-We say a "type system", because of the principle of type theory is
+I say "type system", because I think the principle of type theory is

 > To study **terms** and **types** together.